Bostonia is published in print three times a year and updated weekly on the web.

 “We’re really exploring ideas coming from the control and signal processing community,” he says.
 “That’s the real research interest.
 How do we deal with all the acoustic data coming in?
 How do we compress it and share it?
 And then, how do we move each boat independently to get better data that helps them map a region or find and follow a target?”

 By sticking with readily available parts, McDaniel notes, his team members are able to focus their efforts on creating effective algorithms for navigation and sound detection.
-Right now, they’re working on software that lets the drones map sounds around them, like large ships or underwater machinery, which, he says, could interfere with their ability to hear the much softer whir of minisubs.
-Once a drone figures out where these loud sounds are, the team’s algorithm lets it send that information instantly to other drones, so they too can screen out those sounds.
+Right now, they’re working on software that lets the drones map sounds around them, such as those from large ships or underwater machinery, which, he says, could interfere with their ability to hear the much softer whir of minisubs.
+Once a drone figures out where these loud sounds are, the team’s algorithm lets it send that information instantly to other drones, so they, too, can screen out those sounds.

 This rapid communication may be key to these robots’ success, says McDaniel.
 Since the devices themselves remain at the surface, it’s possible for them to send data through the air via Wi-Fi radio signals.
 Submerged vehicles don’t have that luxury.
 Radio signals are absorbed quickly by water, so any communication under the surface has to be sent acoustically, like an old telephone modem.
 The resulting signal is slow and noisy and could drown out the much quieter sound of a fiberglass submarine.